 Periodontal (gum) disease is a common oral health issue.
 It occurs when plaque buildup on your teeth is left unchecked.
 Plaque and bacteria eat away at your teeth and gums causing an infection at the area that holds your teeth in place.
 Bad oral habits contribute to the development of this preventable disease.
 Brushing and flossing regularly, visiting the dentist at least two times a year will certainly prevent periodontal disease.

 - Red, swollen or sore gums

 - Receding gums

 - Mouth sores or pus between gums and teeth

 If you notice any of the above signs of gum disease, schedule an appointment with Dr. Freano to ensure effective treatment and reduce the risk of further damage or more complex dental problems.

-Dr. Freano provides periodontal therapy to treat the various stages of gum disease and will recommend appropriate treatment after a thorough exam and determination of the stage of gum disease present.
+Dr. Freano provides periodontal therapy to treat the various stages of gum disease.
+He and his team will recommend appropriate treatment after a thorough exam and determination.
+Treatment will vary from individual to individual depending on the stage of gum disease present.

 If you have early signs of gum disease, known as gingivitis, he may recommend more frequent dental cleanings to restore your gums to optimal health.
 If more intensive treatment is needed, Dr. Freano may recommend a deep teeth cleaning known as scaling and root planning.